-In November, we had some very special four-legged visitors to Ditchburn Place (pictured, right and left).
+In November, we had some very special four-legged visitors to Ditchburn Place.
 The miniature donkeys were brought to us all the way from Norfolk.
 The donkeys visit schools and community settings to bring joy and a smile to people's faces, and to raise our awareness of the importance of animals and their welfare.